mbhynes/tictactoe/README.md

 ```
 python play.py -h
 ```
-for additional options to customize the game
+for additional options to customize the game.

 For example, running:
 ```